| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 Council was committed to ensuring that the village remained a desirable

-Concluded by suggesting that Mr and Mrs Conway joined in the next
+place to live.
+He Concluded by suggesting that Mr and Mrs Conway joined in the next

-village litter pick where parish councillors and villagers
+village ”litter pick” where parish councillors and villagers

 alike regularly demonstrated their care for the villager by helping maintain

-Mothers Union members Margaret Pattison and Carole Risdon from
+its open spaces.
+Mother’s Union members Margaret Pattison and Carole Risdon from

 the village were among a group of eleven members from the Epping Forest